almibe/ligature-rs/README.md

-# L I G ∀ T U R Ǝ
+# Ligature Rust

-Ligature is a library for working with knowledge graphs written in Rust.
+This project is a set of libraries for working with Ligature knowledge graphs written in Rust.
 Ligature is heavily influenced by RDF and related standards but attempts to be more general, more flexible, and easier to use.

 ## Status

 This project is still very much under development and subject to change quite a bit in the short term while I'm experimenting.
+Specifically this project doesn't currently implement all the parts of Ligature.
+See [ligature-kt](https://github.com/almibe/ligature-kt) for a more complete implementation written in Kotlin.

-## Specification
+## Documentation

-See https://github.com/almibe/ligature-specification to learn more about Ligature.
+See [ligature.dev](https://ligature.dev) or [the documentation repo](https://github.com/almibe/ligature-documentation) to learn more about Ligature.

 ## Building
 This project uses cargo for building.